IlyaKuzmichev/s21_Math/README.md

 ## Implementation

-* The program was developed and implemented on MacOs Big Sur Version 11.6.6 and repeats the behavior of the standard `string.h` library functions and `sprintf, sscanf` from stdio.h
+* The program was developed and implemented on MacOs Big Sur Version 11.6.6, Intel processor and repeats the behavior of the standard `math.h` library functions.
-* You may build static library by running Makefile with `make` or `make s21_string.a` and use in your own projects in C language
+* You may build static library by running Makefile with `make` or `make s21_math.a` and use in your own projects in C language
 * To run unit tests check.h library needs to be installed, target `make test`, it builds another library for testing with flags of coverage
 * You may check test's coverage, for `make gcov_report` you must have the `lcov` utility installed
-* To check for memory leaks i recomend to use linux OS with valgrind utility.
-Run `make valgrinder` on it